roadfoodr/tinware/prompts/tinware-app-prompt-current.md

-# Updated Tinware App Development Prompt
+# Final Updated Tinware App Development Prompt

 You are tasked with creating a React application called Tinware.
 The app reads a CSV datafile from an S3 bucket and stores it in IndexedDB using Dexie.
 Please generate code for the following files, adhering to these specifications: